Series: Fundamental Lessons

 The

 apostles received Christ’s word from the Holy Spirit (John 16:13).
-Jesus promised that He would send the Spirit to
+Jesus promised that He would send the

-by the Holy Spirit was both His and the Father's (John 16:13-15).
-Thus, to reject the word of the apostles was to
+revealed by the Holy Spirit was both His and the Father's (John 16:13-15).
+Thus, to reject the word

-reject Christ.
-Jesus said to the apostles, “He that heareth
+of the apostles was to reject Christ.
+Jesus said to the apostles, “He that heareth you heareth me; and he

-you heareth me; and he that despiseth
+me; and he that despiseth me despiseth

-me despiseth him that sent me” (Luke 10:16).
-Moreover, Jesus made it plain that to
+him that sent me” (Luke 10:16).

-reject the apostles and Himself was to reject the Father who sent Him (also
+Moreover, Jesus made it plain that to reject the apostles and Himself was to

-Luke 10:16).
-The simple fact of the
+reject the Father who sent Him (also Luke 10:16).
+The simple fact of the matter is no one has a

-matter is no one has a relationship (fellowship with) with God while rejecting
+relationship (fellowship with) with God while rejecting His Son, Jesus of

-His Son, Jesus of Nazareth.
-Jesus was the Christ, the Messiah, being the Son of
+Nazareth.
+Jesus was the Christ, the Messiah, being the Son of God (Matt.
+3:17; 17:5).
+Yet many today claim

-and the life: no man cometh unto the Father, but by me" (John 14:6).
+no man cometh unto the Father, but by me" (John 14:6).

 Going on now